jimken123/soda/steps_versioned_docs/version-v0.18.0/Singer.md

 ---
 title: All Steps | Singer Target Documentation
 sidebar_label: Singer
 description: List of all steps for Singer Target.
-Sequence connector for Singer.
-Allows Sequence to act as a singer target, receiving data from any of the 100+ singer taps.
+Phoenix connector for Singer.
+Allows Phoenix to act as a singer target, receiving data from any of the 100+ singer taps.
 tags: [Contents, Singer]
 hide_title: true
 hide_table_of_contents: true